-Popular single layer designation in Germany.
-In addition to the four below described in detail, there are individual layers of this name even in the Gemeindenbzw.
-Growing areas Bretzfeld, Dimbach, Hertmannsweiler, Langenbeutingen (all Württemberg), Krum (Franconia), Schwabbach, Siebeneich (Württemberg), St. Aldegund (Moselle), Stettfeld (Baden), Waldbach (Württemberg) and Zeutern (Baden).
+Popular single-layer designation in Germany.
+In addition to the four described in detail below, there are also individual layers of this name in the municipalities or Cultivation areas Bretzfeld, Dimbach, Hertmannsweiler, Langenbeutingen (all Württemberg), Krum (Franconia), Schwabbach, Siebeneich (Württemberg), St. Aldegund (Mosel), Stettfeld (Baden), Waldbach (Württemberg) and Zeutern (Baden).

 The name derives from one Celtic Term for "small hill".
 Only later did it become Christian.
 This also symbolizes the high and exposed location.
-The present size did not appear until 1922, when a summary of 70 on only 16 layer names took place.
-The south-facing vineyards in 110 to 260 meters above sea level with 50 to 65% slope cover 57 hectares of vineyards.
-The medium-sized, stony clay shale weathering soils are partly crossed by blue slate.
+The current size only emerged in 1922, when a combination of 70 and only 16 site names took place.
+The south-facing vineyards at 110 to 260 meters above sea level with 50 to 65% slope cover 57 hectares of vineyards.
+The medium-sized, stony weathered clay slate floors are partially crisscrossed by blue slate.
 The picture shows the municipality of Graach with its individual layers Abtsberg, Domprobst, Kingdom of heaven and Josephshöfer,